Aubrey Davis Park Trail Safety Improvements Project

 Bicycle riders are generally a very risk-averse group and will take all precautionary measures to avoid collisions because "falling hurts".
 With proper design the ADP bike trail can join the many other examples of bike trails in Puget Sound region where bicycle and pedestrian traffic successfully co-exist.

-SEM about 2 years ago
+SEM almost 3 years ago

 I have been involved in this issue for the last four years, through the ADMP process, then the resubmittal of the WSDOT grant to obtain greater flexibility to address the main concern: pedestrian/bicycle conflicts from the tennis courts past the bathroom and down the steep hill.
 I have lived along the trail past the bathroom since 2009, and in this neighborhood since 1970, and raised two kids next to this park and trail.